-We did not pay cash dividends on our common stock during either of the years ended December 31, 2017 or 2016.
+Except for the Special Dividend, since our initial public offering, we have not paid a cash dividend on our common stock.
 We currently intend to retain all available funds and any future earnings for use in the operation of our business and do not anticipate paying any cash dividends on our common stock in the foreseeable future.
 Any future determination relating to our dividend policy will be made at the discretion of our board of directors, based upon on our financial condition, results of operations, contractual restrictions, capital requirements, business prospects and other factors our board of directors may deem relevant.